telerik/fiddler-everywhere-docs/knowledge-base/fiddler-archives.md

     ![Export SAZ from Lthe saved Sessions list](../images/kb/saz/saz-export-saved-sessions.png)

-- Use the **Import** option from the **Sessions** list's context menu and then locate the *.saz file from the OS file system.
+- Use the **Import** option from the **Sessions** list's context menu and locate the *.saz file from the OS file system.

-All session saved in the local storage is also available as a SAZ file in the application folders.
-You can manually access and backup your locally saved from the following path:
+All session snapshots saved in the local storage are also available as SAZ files in the `.fiddler` folder.
+You can manually access and backup your locally saved from the following paths:

 * Windows path
     ```curl